CloudReactor/cloudreactor-procwrapper/README.md

                             auto -- Auto-detect the shell mode by analyzing the command.
       --no-strip-shell-wrapping
-                            Strip the command-line of shell wrapping like "/bin/sh -c" that can be introduced by Docker when using shell form of ENTRYPOINT and CMD.
+                            Do not strip the command-line of shell wrapping like "/bin/sh -c" that can be introduced by Docker when using shell form of ENTRYPOINT and CMD.
       --no-process-group-termination
-                            Send termination and kill signals to the wrapped process only, instead of its process group.
+                            Send termination and kill signals to the wrapped process only, instead of its process group (which is the default).
 Sending to the process group allows all child processes to receive the signals, even if the wrapped process does not forward signals.
+However, if your wrapped process manually handles and forward signals to its child processes,
       -t PROCESS_TIMEOUT, --process-timeout PROCESS_TIMEOUT
-                            Timeout for process, in seconds. -1 means no timeout, which is the default.
+                            Timeout for process completion, in seconds. -1 means no timeout, which is the default.
       -r PROCESS_MAX_RETRIES, --process-max-retries PROCESS_MAX_RETRIES
                             Maximum number of times to retry failed processes. -1 means to retry forever.
 Defaults to 0.